Ciner-Services/SinReady/README.md

 - [License](#license)

 ## Introduction
 Welcome to SinReady!
-This repository is dedicated to providing The Tools For An I Ready Cheat
+This repository is dedicated to providing The Tools for an i-Ready Cheat

 ## Installation
 To clone this repository, use the following command in your GitHub terminal: `git clone https://github.com/Rupicc/SinReady`

 ## Usage
 To use SinReady, follow these steps:
-1. Step 1: `Crtl+Shift+I` **THIS MUST BE DONE IN IREADY HOME**
+1. Step 1: `Ctrl+Shift+I` **THIS MUST BE DONE IN INSTRUCTION HOME**
 2. Step 2: **Go To Console**
 3. Step 3: **And Paste the Contents Of `SinReady.js` Into The Console**
 4. Step 4: **Close Your Console 'Happy Cheating!"**